xxxzc/themefits/README.md

 ﻿# Theme - Fits
-An adaptive flat theme based on [SyncedSidebarBg](https://packagecontrol.io/packages/SyncedSidebarBg).
+#### Notice!
+This theme can't support built-in color schemes(like Celeste, Monokai) currently since file format has been changed, I will fix it asap.

-Wish u enjoy it!
+**An adaptive flat theme based on [SyncedSidebarBg](https://packagecontrol.io/packages/SyncedSidebarBg).**

 ### Preview